I. PURPOSE OF GIFT ACCEPTANCE POLICIES

 Gifts of tangible personal property, including but not limited to art, antiques, collections, manuscripts, books, vehicles, marine vessels, and computer hardware may be accepted only after review and approval by the Executive Committee.

 A gift of tangible personal property should be accepted only when a review indicates that the property is readily marketable.
 No personal property shall be accepted under conditions that obligate The Foundation to continue to own the property in perpetuity.
 In addition, no perishable property or property that would require special facilities or security to be properly safeguarded shall be accepted.

 Tangible personal property given to The Foundation shall be sold as soon as possible following receipt.
 The Foundation’s intention to sell the property shall be communicated to the donor when The Foundation receives notification of the donor’s intent to make a gift of personal property.

 Gifts of real estate, both improved and unimproved, may be accepted only after review and approval by the Executive Committee after consultation with legal counsel, if appropriate.
 Due to the expenses associated with gifts of real property, only gifts with a current fair market value in excess of $50,000 will generally be considered.
 No gift of real estate may be accepted until all mortgages, deeds of trust, liens and/or other encumbrances have been discharged.

-It is the CCF's general policy to dispose of all gifts of real estate as expeditiously as possible.
-This policy will be communicated to a donor when the CCF receives notification of the donor's intent to make a gift of real estate.
+It is The Foundation’s general policy to dispose of all gifts of real estate as expeditiously as possible.
+This policy will be communicated to a donor when The Foundation receives notification of the donor’s intent to make a gift of real estate.

-Before accepting a gift of real estate, the CCF shall obtain:
+Before accepting a gift of real estate, The Foundation shall obtain:

 a. a title insurance commitment showing marketable title in the donor, free and clear of unacceptable encumbrances, issued by a reputable title insurance company;